Reviewer (horse): Racing career

 Trained by Hall of Fame inductee Edward A. Neloy, in 1970 the then four-year-old Reviewer set a new Belmont Park track record of 1:46 4/5 for 1+1/8 mi in winning the Nassau County Handicap.
 He finished his racing career with a record of 13: 9-3-1, and he won $247,223.

 Stud record

 Ruffian was foaled in Reviewer's first crop.
 The filly was euthanized in 1975 following surgery to repair a broken leg sustained in a race.
 Reviewer himself broke three legs during his career before being retired to stud; he suffered a fourth broken leg in a paddock accident at Claiborne Farm and was subsequently euthanized.
-His line was known as "soft- boned runners".
 Shenanigans, Ruffian's mother, was euthanized on May 21, 1977, when she broke two legs after waking from an intestinal surgery.
 Among his other progeny, Reviewer sired the 1976 American Champion Three-Year-Old Filly Revidere and the good runner Drama Critic (b.
 1974).